unkcpz/tatzelwurm/DESIGN.md

 The Rust application after compiled will be a binary.
 There may be two ways to run it from AiiDA:

 - Get the binary with install the pyo3 wrapper lib and put the binary of corresponding OS architecture to the python bin path.
+In AiiDA maybe keep on using circus to mornitoring the start services.
 - Expose the API and have a python coordinator "main" as `main.rs` which is less than 100 lines.
 Not sure about the performance since python has GIL!!

 ### TBD